Blog /

 How long do I need to hold my permit in Pennsylvania?

-You’ll need to hold your learner’s permit for at least 6 months before you can apply for your license.
+You must hold your learner’s permit for at least 6 months in Pennsylvania before you can take your road test.